gvwilson/thirdbit/src/fiction/iffy/index.md

-As the *Guinevere* rose again she threw herself face-forward onto the deck and slid toward the bomb hole, looking for all the world like one of the long-ago penguins in her nature book, except they had been black and white instead of dirty gray and hadn't screamed in terror as they slid.
+As the *Guinevere* rose again she threw herself face-forward onto the deck and slid toward the bomb hole, looking for all the world like one of the long-ago penguins in her nature book, except they had been black and white instead of dirty orange and hadn't screamed in terror as they slid.

 Her hand caught the railing post.